buschman-lab/WMD/README.md

                           betaE: [2x1 double]
                             pgB: [2x1 double]
                             psB: [2x1 double]
-                         sigmaR: 2.0745
+                         sigmaR: 0.0352
     ```

-    3. The value of specific parameters, (e.g., betaM for each set size) can be displayed using standard MATLAB conventions for indexing into structures, e.g.:
+    3. The value of specific parameters, (e.g., betaM for each set size) can be displayed using standard MATLAB conventions for indexing into structures.
+Note the values are in radians.
+E.g.:
 ```
    >> res.betaM

    ans =

-        5.2467
+        0.0916
-        7.6534
+        0.1336
 ```
  4. For more information try `>> help dpFit`